hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 The current version of the Mesh protocols only support access to a single personal bookmark catalog but the approach could, in principle, be extanded to support multiple named bookmark catalogs per user and catalogs sharted between multiple users.

+[Future Feature: Bookmark/Abstract] The abstract and reaction features are not yet implemented

+[Future Feature: Bookmark/JSON] Allow upload of a JSON file with the bookmark entey

 ## Adding bookmarks